-time variable bit rate (nrt-VBR), available bit rate (ABR), are designed for data traffic exhibiting bursty unpredictable According to the ATM Forum specifications, ATM netconstant bit rate (CBR), real-time variable bit rate (rt-VBR), non-real and unspecified bit rate (UBR).
-Of these, ABR and UBR works currently offer five service categories: behavior.
+According to the ATM Forum specifications, ATM networks currently offer five service categories: constant bit rate (CBR), real-time variable bit rate (rt-VBR), nonreal-time variable bit rate (nrt-VBR), available bit rate (ABR), and unspecified bit rate (UBR).
+Of these, ABR and UBR are designed for data traffic exhibiting bursty unpredictable behavior.

-lowing the link to be fully utilized.
-The feedback from the and scheduling.
+The UBR service is simple and does not give sources any guarantees.
+The network elements try to improve throughput and reduce loss using intelligent buffer allocation [17], cell drop [18], and scheduling.
 The ABR service provides better service for data traffic by periodically advising sources about the rates at which they should be transmitting.
-The switches monitor their load, and divide the available band-This allows competing sources to get a fair share of the bandwidth while also alswitches to the sources is indicated in resource management (RM) cells, which are periodically generated by the sources The UBR service is simple and does not give sources any guarantees.
-The network elements try to improve throughput and reduce loss using intelligent buffer allocation [17], and turned around by the destinations (refer to figure 1). width fairly among active flows. cell drop [18]
+The switches monitor their load and divide the available bandwidth fairly among active flows.
+This allows competing sources to get a fair share of the bandwidth while also allowing the link to be fully utilized.
+The feedback from the switches to the sources is indicated in resource management (RM) cells, which are periodically generated by the sources and turned around by the destinations (refer to Fig. 1).

-vide feedback to the source.
-These fields are: Explicit Rate The RM cells contain the source's current cell rate (CCR) and several fields that can be used by the switches to pro-(ER), Congestion Indication (CI) flag, and No Increase (NI)
+The RM cells contain the source's current cell rate (CCR) and several fields that can be used by the switches to provide feedback to the source.
+These fields are: explicit rate (ER), congestion indication (CI) flag, and no increase (NI) flag.

-$^{^1}$ This work was supported by NSF Contract #9628438 2 Shivkumar Kalyanaraman is now in Department of ECSE, Rensselaer Polytechnic Institute, Troy, NY 12180-3590 3 Sonia Fahmy is now with Department of Computer Science, Purdue flag.
 The ER field indicates the rate that the network can support at the particular instant in time.
 When starting at the source, the ER field is usually set to the peak cell rate, and the CI and NI flags are clear.
 On the path, each switch reduces the ER field to the maximum rate it can support, and sets CI or NI if necessary [13].